Feature #1998

 Absoluetly.
 However to do this will mean processing MAPINFO (etc...) in Ring Zero, which in turn means revising game resource location and more.
 Its certainly something we should push toward but this will also be a more long term goal.

-#9 Updated by skyjake about 9 years ago
+#9 Updated by skyjake over 9 years ago

 At this point this is just an idea, I don't have any more concrete plans on exactly what these menus would contain (apart from, of course, episode/player class selection, etc.).